2012–13 SC Bastia season

-The 2012–13 season is French football club SC Bastia's 107th professional season, their 47th consecutive season in French top-flight, and their 30th consecutive season in Ligue 1.
+In 2012–13 French football club SC Bastia played their 107th professional season, their 47th consecutive season in French top-flight, and their 30th consecutive season in Ligue 1.
 Bastia is president by Pierre-Marie Geronimi, managed by Frédéric Hantz, and captained by Yannick Cahuzac for the season.
 Last season; finished as second league champion, and won the first league the right to rise.
 Bastia, is finished 12th in league, participated in the Coupe de la Ligue for the first time since 2001, reaching the quarter-final before being eliminated by Lille.
 In the Coupe de France; the "end of 64" tour, eliminated to CA Bastia.

 Name of the team's top scorer; including 15 league goals, 17 goals scored by Anthony Modeste.
 Name of the team league top passer; 8 assist by Jérôme Rothen.